deyihu/mdpress-editor/README.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/highlight.js/11.8.0/highlight.min.js"></script>
 ```

-* It contains a large number of plugins, and packaging all plugins can result in a very large volume, so some plugin packages require you to dynamically register them
+* It contains a large number of plugins

+Considering the size of the packaging, so some plugin packages require you to dynamically register them

 * [monaco-editor](https://github.com/microsoft/monaco-editor)
 * [Prettier](https://github.com/prettier/prettier)